Melissa L. Jones | she, her, hers

 Florida State University

-Danielle Morgan Acosta is the Director of Student Affairs at Florida State University.
-She works directly with the Student Government Association, supporting oversight of the activity and service fee $13 million dollar budget and advising SGA, including the identity-based student agencies, bureaus, Class Councils, Congress of Graduate Students, Student Senate and the management of the Allies & Safe Zones program.
-In her role, Danielle reports directly to the Vice President of Student Affairs and supports university efforts for student advocacy, activism, leadership development and student university traditions.
-Danielle, a first generation college student from California, received her BA and MAT from Clark University, her M.Ed in Higher Education Student Affairs from Salem State University, and is currently pursuing her Ph.D in Higher Education at Florida State University.
-Danielle began her student affairs career in Residence Life, working as a first-year experience hall director and the assistant director charged with coordinating residential student staff training and selection and advising the Residence Hall Association at Salem State University.
+Danielle Morgan Acosta serves as the Director of Student Governance & Advocacy at Florida State University.
+In her role, Danielle supports and leads university efforts for student advocacy, activism, leadership development, student-driven programming, event management, and university traditions.
+She works directly with the Student Government Association, including oversight of all student fees; supports the identity-based student agencies, Class Councils, Congress of Graduate Students, Student Senate; and manages the Allies & Safe Zones program, and transfer and graduate student initiatives.
+Danielle, a first generation college student from California, received her BA and MAT from Clark University, her M.Ed in Higher Education Student Affairs from Salem State University, and her Ph.D. in Higher Education from Florida State University.
+She has a passion for finding and cultivating potential, facilitating change, developing socially just spaces, and investing in students and staff.
 An active member of ACPA since graduate school, Danielle has served in ACPA leadership roles representing graduate students and new professionals, chaired the ACPA17 Annual Convention, and currently serves on the ACPA Governing Board.